 - High heating potential

-- Potential plant and animal harm
+- Potential plant and animal harm due to phytotoxicity

 How is the Solvita maturity test different from other compost tests?

 Solvita is a volumetric procedure, which means it measures respiration and emissions per unit volume of compost and not per unit weight.
 Volume measurements show the rate most realistically per actual stacked compost.
 If compared to lab tests which weigh product they will appear lower in the stages when compost bulk-density is very low (very porous) and higher than lab rates when the density is very high.
 This result is biologically and ecologically the most representative of behavior and effect on plants.
 Also, the advantage of measuring respiration per volume is that the results are relevant for mixing growing media and building soils.
 Respiration rates of CO2 reported by many labs as mg CO2 per VS (or per OM) are relative scales which relate to the intrinsic stability of carbon but are very difficult to relate to real-world conditions.

 Solvita chemistry gels react to the concentration of CO2 and NH3 gases released naturally from compost.
 Conducting the compost test is easy: